By Frank Rotering | December 22, 2022

 Proponents of the emissions-reductions story claim that reducing emissions will reduce the rate of global warming.
 This certainly seems plausible: emissions cause warming, so reducing them should slow it down.
 The conclusion is nevertheless false because of the distinct climate attributes of GHGs and aerosols.

-As noted in figure 4 above, GHGs warm the Earth and accumulate in the atmosphere, whereas aerosols have a cooling effect and are quickly removed through rain and gravity.
-The graphs in figures 5 and 6 will help explain why this matters greatly when net-zero is pursued.
+As noted in figure 5, GHGs warm the Earth and accumulate in the atmosphere, whereas aerosols have a cooling effect and are quickly removed through rain and gravity.
+The graphs in figures 6 and 7 will help explain why this matters greatly when net-zero is pursued.

 The above figure depicts the case where fossil-fuel emissions are stable over a specified time period.
 The GHGs in these emissions will be added to those already in the atmosphere, resulting in a linear increase in the overall GHG concentration.
 In the absence of aerosols, this increase would also represent the rising temperature anomaly, which we know as global warming.